karol-brejna-i/webpage-screenshot-action/README.md

 The following features are not implemented yet, but may be added in the future:
 1. Simulate a device (i.e.mobile phone; see https://pptr.dev/api/puppeteer.knowndevices/)
 2. Allow for multiple screenshots (i.e. for different devices)
-3. Allow for multiple URLs (i.e. for different pages)
 4. Capture the browser console output (if required) - mechanics in place, but not exposed as an input
 5. Specify screenshot type (puppeteer supports either jpeg or png)